erwbgy/puppet-activemq/README.md

 # puppet-activemq

-Puppet module to install Apache Tomcat and run instances as Runit services under one or more users.
+Puppet module to install Apache ActiveMQ and run instances as Runit services under one or more users.

 The recommended usage is to place the configuration is hiera and just: